MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request.md

 |`Expect`         |Can be set to `100-Continue`                                                                |Optional          |
 |`Host`           |Set to the qualified domain name that the request was sent to (for example, `help.kusto.windows.net`) |Required|

-The following table contains the common custom headers used when for query and management operations.
+The following table contains the common custom headers used for query and management operations.
 Unless otherwise indicated, these headers are used for telemetry purposes only, and have no functionality impact.